dwhit/recipes/Readme.md

 #Note:

-This code is taken from the (amazing and cool Andrej Karpathy).
+This code is taken from (the amazing and cool) Andrej Karpathy.
 I used it to created new recipes from a databased I scraped from allrecipes.com

 The data is compressed in the data folder.
 It's about 40 gigs of recipes and ingredient lists in a JSON format.